-The Library Service has the discretion to carry out routine stock reviews as part of the day-to-day collection management process without consulting academic departments.
+The Library has the discretion to carry out routine stock reviews as part of the day-to-day collection management process without consulting the faculty.
 However, when larger scale withdrawal projects are proposed consultation must take place.
-In such cases, library staff will liaise with the academic colleagues to establish agreed principles, taking into account the different teaching and research profiles of each department.
+In such cases, the Library will liaise with the faculty to establish agreed principles, taking into account the different teaching and research profiles of each department.